iegomez/lds/README.md

 ![](images/new-gui.png?raw=true)

+#### MAC Commands

+All [lorawan package](https://github.com/brocaar/lorawan) end-device MAC commands are available to be sent with a message.
+Check desired mac commands and fill their payloads when needed.

 ### Building

 The package is written in Go and tested with v 1.12.
 Make sure you have go installed before.